A Resonance Academy Course from

 In an ever-changing world, it can be comforting to rediscover and experience something that is permanent, timeless, harmonious and enlightening.
 Discover the world of geometry with Jonathan Quintin, exploring the fundamental archetypes, fractals, galactic codes of universal law, coherence, interconnectivity, sustainability, synergy, transformation and unity.

-LIFETIME ELECTIVE ACCESS:
+LIFETIME COURSE ACCESS:

 by Jonathan Quintin

 Everything that appears solid in the world is actually in a state of vibration.
 Nature is abuzz with pulses, oscillations, wave motions, rhythms and cycles in a vast spectrum of universal energies—all of which can be defined as vibration and frequency.
 Frequency can be expressed through number; and number through shape, pattern and form - which is geometry.
 Geometry is the template through which the grand architect of the universe directs the process of creation.

 Sacred geometry is a school of thought.
 It is the study of universal order.
 There is no singular organization or authority figure or establishment that oversees it.
 Rather, it is a movement re-addressing the knowledge that was once known in ancient times.

 Universal Order reveals a universal language, as well as a means for us to connect to something that is quite profound… yet grounded in the science of math and geometry.

 The ancients understood the importance of living in agreement with nature.
 For many of them, the relationship included not just the Earth, Sun and Moon, but the stars beyond.
 Various cultures demonstrated a deep understanding of natural law by building their structures in compliance with these laws.